harrypatton/systemdesign/practice/build-news-feed.md

  ### Concerns
  1. The 4 services don't call other services yet.
 It uses the underlying DB directly.
 Is it right?
     * one join to get all data including feed content?
     * one join to get candidate feed id list.
 Use another service to return feed content itself.
-This solution is better because the backend can get a longer list of feed candidate and the front end can decide how many to show.
+This solution is better because
+      * the backend can get a longer list of feed candidate and the front end can decide how many to show.
 When need to show, just get the content from cache based on the feed id.
+      * the relationship table could have just two columns `userid` and `feedid`.
+The feed content can save in other DBs.
+In other words, we use this table to store feed metadata and another table or source to store the content itself.